2026 Andalusian regional election

-A regional election will be held in Andalusia no later than Tuesday, 30 June 2026, to elect the 13th Parliament of the autonomous community.
-All 109 seats in the Parliament will be up for election.
+A regional election was held in Andalusia on 17 May 2026 to elect the 13th Parliament of the autonomous community.
+All 109 seats in the Parliament were up for election.

 The People's Party (PP) under regional president Juanma Moreno secured an overall majority in the 2022 election, the first time in history this happened in an autonomous community which had been uninterruptedly ruled by the Spanish Socialist Workers' Party of Andalusia (PSOE–A) from 1978 to 2019.
 In an attempt to revitalize the party, María Jesús Montero—the national first deputy prime minister and finance minister—was appointed as new PSOE–A leader in February 2025, replacing Juan Espadas.
 Meanwhile, Moreno's government, which had enjoyed relative political stability for years, was rocked in October 2025 by a healthcare scandal stemming from a mishandling of breast cancer screening protocols by the Andalusian Health Service, the management of which by the PP sparked widespread public outrage.

+Amid the largest voter turnout since 2015, the election saw the ruling PP losing its absolute majority, despite previous expectations that it could hold onto it.
+The opposition PSOE lost two additional seats to score its worst historical result in the region, but narrowly avoided the worst predictions of a collapse in support.
+Far-right Vox saw modest gains, whereas the left-wing Forward Andalusia party secured a surprise breakthrough with 8 seats and almost 10% of the vote.
+The United Left-led For Andalusia alliance remained stagnant at five seats.
+The outcome also saw the right-wing bloc losing support overall compared to the previous election, the first time in several years of elections in Spain that this happened.